siddarth2824/tp/docs/UserGuide.md

 Looking for an all-in-one solution to help you develop good financial habits?
 Look no further!

 Fine$$e is an integrated platform fully customized for tertiary and university students with the aim of helping you track your finances effectively.
 Fine$$e allows you to keep track of your incomes, expenses and savings with a few simple commands.
 Furthermore, to help you cultivate good financial habits Fine$$e allows you to set expense limits and savings goals.

 All your important information will be displayed on our sleek Graphical User Interface (GUI).
 Fine$$e is optimized for users who are fast typists and are comfortable working on the Command Line Interface (CLI).

 If you want to better manage your finances and at the same time increase your savings by cultivating good financial habits, then look no further as Fine\$\$e is definitely for you.

 Explore our User Guide to find out more about Fine\$\$e’s amazing features.

 ### 1.2 Navigating the User Guide
 The aim of the User Guide is to provide you with all of the necessary information required for you to utilize Fine$$e.
 We understand that a Command Line Interface (CLI) might not be the easiest to use, hence we have ensured that the information provided is concise and easily readable.

 If you require help on setting up Fine$$e, you can go to the [Section 2.
 "Quick Start"](#2-quick-start) section.

-If you want to find out more about the various features that Fine$$s boasts, you can go to [Section 4.
+If you want to find out more about the various features that Fine$$s has to offer, you can go to [Section 4.
 "Features"](#4-features) section.

-If you want to have a overview of Fine$$e's commands, you can visit the [Section 5.
+If you want to have an overview of Fine$$e's commands, you can visit the [Section 5.
 "Command Summary"](#5-command-summary) section.

 Do take note of the following symbols and formatting used throughout this document: